RishavMishraRM/Augmentation/README.md

 # Augmentation

-Augmentation in computer vision is generating new training examples from existing ones through various transformations.
+Augmentation in computer vision is to generate new training examples from existing ones through various transformations.

 1. Augmentor: Augmentor.ipynb
 2. Imgaug: